 Now I was forewarned by Bon Appetit that this was not going to be our adored thin crust pizza.
 In fact, if I have two observations about this particular pie they are that Grandma must have come from Chicago and that she was very miserly with her toppings.
-My own mother once asked me how to order the kind of pizza she’d seen on TV ads with the cheese pulling away from pizza pan.
+My own mother once asked me how to order the kind of pizza she’d seen on TV ads with the cheese pulling away from a pizza pan.
 I told her to order extra cheese.
 Later I asked her if her extra cheese pizza had met with her satisfaction.
 She informed me that ‘they’ wanted to charge an extra dollar for the extra cheese, which my mother declined to pay.
 So Bon Appetit may be onto something about thrifty grandmas and not just our own.
-The crust is almost focaccia like and notably better than any deep dish pie I’d ever tasted in Chicago or anywhere else.
+The crust is almost focaccia like and notably better than any deep-dish pie I’d ever tasted in Chicago or anywhere else.
 The sheet pan is a great idea.
 It makes the pie so much easier to handle that its pizza stone-cooked cousins.
 And the metal of the pan conducts the heat so the pie dough is crisp, crunchy and mercifully light.
 The sheet pan makes up for the fact that genuine pizza ovens reach temperatures of 800 degrees which would likely burn the house down in a home kitchen.

 |Bon Appetit gives recipes for

 4 different pizza topping suggestions.

 Double the quantities, please!